What is the purpose of the by-law?

-Dogs 4 months of age or older are required to be licensed under the By-law.
+Dogs four months of age and older are required to be licensed.

-How many cats in total may I have?
+How many cats in total can I have?

-A kennel must meet requirements in the By-law and municipal zoning By-law: kennels must be in an Agricultural zone and no part of a kennel is permitted closer than 200 m (656 feet) to any existing dwelling on a lot other than the lot on which such kennel is located.
-See Section 6 for more details.
+Zoning By-law.
+The kennel must be in an agricultural zone.
+No part of a kennel is permitted closer than 200 m (656 feet) to any existing dwelling.
+See

 Yes.
-Every owner of a dog shall remove forthwith and sanitarily dispose of excrement left by the dog anywhere in the Municipality.
+All dog owners are responsible to remove and sanitarily dispose of excrement left by the dog anywhere within the municipality.

 Are animal tethers permitted?

-Yes, you may appeal to the By-law Appeal Committee, which is made up of Councillors.
+Yes, you may appeal to the By-law Appeal Committee within 30 days of receiving the designation/order.

-No. See section 15.1 of the By-law - Artiodactyla.
-They are only permitted on premises zoned agricultural under the Municipality’s zoning By-law which meet the zoning requirements.
+Section 15.1 of the by-law - Artiodactyla.
+They are only permitted on premises zoned agricultural under the

 Are pheasants, turkeys or chickens permitted in an urban area?

-No. See section 15.1 of the By-law - Galliformes.
-They are only permitted on premises zoned agricultural under the Municipality’s zoning by-law which meet the zoning requirements.
+Section 15.1 of the by-law - Galliformes.
+They are only permitted on premises zoned agricultural under the

 Are lizards and snakes permitted?

-Yes, if the snake or lizard doesn’t produce any poison, venom or toxin while in captivity that may cause harm to human health.
-In addition, the snake must measure under 3 metres in length and lizards must not exceed 2 metres in length.
-See section 15.1.
+Yes, if the snake or lizard doesn't produce any poison, venom or toxin while in captivity that could cause harm to human health.
+In addition, the snake must measure under three metres in length.
+Lizards must not exceed two metres in length.
+See

 Are snakes and lizards permitted to be in public places?